tom-code/gomat/README.md

   - easiest way how to talk to device is to have signed certificate of device admin user (alternative is setup ACLs and use non-admin user)
   - certificates are signed by CA
   - during commissioning procedure root CA certificate is pushed to device together with id of device admin user
-  - root CA certificate is something you need to create once and store. loosing CA keys usually means that you will have to commistion devices again
+  - root CA certificate is something you need to create once and store. loosing CA keys usually means that you will have to commission devices again
   - to talk to device you have to commission it first
     - to commission device you usually need its pin/passcode and device be in state open for commisioning
     - device gets into commisioning window open state often by "factory reset"